aliasgar1978/nettoolkit/docs/install.rst

 Do this: Enable Macros for MS-Visio
 ***********************************

-Enable all macros from Trust Center settings in order to allow visio access for script. ( Only in case if access error )
+Enable all macros from Trust Center settings in order to allow visio access for script. ( Optional, Only in case if access error )

 .. image:: u_doc/img/trust.png
   :width: 400